moiddar/Pushing-SQL-to-its-Limits/README.md

 We're going to use the ECLAT Algorithm which stands for Equivalence Class Clustering and bottom-up Lattice Traversal.
 It's popular because it's a faster and more efficient version of the Apriori Algorithm since it operates in a depth first manner (vertical) rather than a breadth first manner (horizontal).
 With Apriori you need to scan the entire database multiple times whereas with ECLAT you just need to interset the tidsets.
 <br>

 The first thing we need to do is define our minimum support.
-The minimum support in this context is the mininmum number of orders a product category needs to have for us to consider it in the analysis, we're going to set this value to 1% of the total orders dynamically using a session variable so that it can expand as the dataset expands with more orders.
+The minimum support in this context is the minimum number of orders a product category needs to have for us to consider it in the analysis, we're going to set this value to 1% of the total orders dynamically using a session variable so that it can expand as the dataset expands with more orders.
 ```sql
 SET minimum_support = (
     SELECT